Copied to Clipboard

 Among Philadelphia’s thousands of small businesses, 11% are owned by people of Asian American and Pacific Islander (AAPI) descent.

-Shoppers can pick up the latest in designer name brands (Ps & Qs and Bella Boutique) on South Street and in Queen Village, collect Japanese accessories and toys (Omoi Life Goods and Happy DIY) in Chinatown and Old City, shop for bespoke hand-made gifts (Sisterfriend, Aiyah, Leeward Furniture) and stock up on specialty ingredients in beloved food markets across the city.
+Shoppers can pick up the latest in designer name brands (Ps & Qs and Bella Boutique) on South Street and in Queen Village, collect Japanese accessories and toys (Rikumo and Ebisu Life Store ) in Ardmore and Old City, shop for bespoke hand-made gifts (Sisterfriend, Aiyah, Leeward Furniture), and stock up on specialty ingredients in beloved food markets across the city (Friendly Market, International Foods & Spices, Asianfresh Food Market).

 Where: Aiyah, 1809 Fairmount Avenue, Philadelphia, PA